mp1994/mp1994.github.io/_posts/2022-03-19-virtualize-partition.md

 ### Creating a KVM with virt-manager

 We are going to use **virt-manager** ([Virtual Machine Manager](https://virt-manager.org/)) to handle our QEMU/KVM virtual machine.
 The virt-manager application allows both GUI-based and XML-based configuration and uses `libvirt` for KVM machines.
 You can install with your packet manager, or from [source](https://virt-manager.org/download/).
 Please mind that depending on your distribution, you may get an older version.
 For example, `sudo apt install virt-manager` installs version `1.5.1` on Ubuntu 18.04 LTS, while the latest is `4.0.0` at the time of writing.
+The biggest difference I have noticed regards XML editing: newer versions have an embedded editor.
+For older versions, you need to `virsh edit <VM_NAME>` from the terminal.

 Launch virt-manager to create the virtual machine.
 We are going to need the Windows ISO even if we already have it installed in our partition.
 Make sure that "Connection" is QEMU/KVM and select "Import existing disk image", as shown in the screenshot below.

 ![New VM](/assets/img/NewVM_KVM_1.png)

-Specify the mdadm array we created before as the existing drive path, i.e., `/dev/md0`.
+Specify the virtual RAID array we created before as the existing drive path, i.e., `/dev/md0`.
 You can go further with the configuration.
 At the end, make sure to select "Customize configuration before install" before clicking on "Finish".
 Now we can further customize the VM.
 I recommend adding the Windows 10 ISO (Add Hardware > Storage), as we will need it for the first boot.
 You may also edit the default configuration as you like.

 ![Add CDROM](/assets/img/AddCD_2.png)